PrestaShop/docker-internal-images/Readme.md

 For each PrestaShop major version, we chose the best compromise between reliability and speed of PHP.
 * PrestaShop 1.5 with PHP 5.6
 * PrestaShop 1.6 with PHP 7.1
-* PrestaShop 1.7 with PHP 7.2
+* PrestaShop 1.7 / Nightly with PHP 7.2

 ## Installation